 The limb should be elevated and Cold compresses are applied over the affected joint.
 The clotting defect is corrected by administration of antihemophilic factor.

-It is best to avoid anlgesics or sedative.
-NSAIDS are contraindicated due to inhibitory effect on platelets.
-With opoid drugs as addiction can be a problem with repetitive use.
-If patient is under effect of analesia he will be unable to get proper warning of continued bleeding.
+It is best to avoid analgesics or sedative.
+NSAIDs are contraindicated due to an inhibitory effect on platelets.
+With opioid drugs as addiction can be a problem with repetitive use.
+If the patient is under the effect of analgesia he will be unable to get a proper warning of continued bleeding.

-Decrease of severity of pain is the first indication of cessation of hemorrhage.
+The decrease of the severity of pain is the first indication of cessation of hemorrhage.
 Monitoring the circumference of the joint at intervals also tells the progress.

 The joint should be aspirated and decompressed if there is severe hemarthrosis with marked distention of the joint capsule.